Ivanka Trump Violates Federal Records Rules By Using Private Email For Government Business

 Mirijanian also mentioned in the statement that Ivanka Trump “turned over her emails about government-related business months ago” and that her personal email use was different from that of Hillary Clinton.

-“Ms. Trump did not create a private server in her house or office, no classified information was ever included, the account was never transferred at Trump Organization, and no emails were ever deleted,” Mirijanian said, per The Post.
+“Ms. Trump did not create a private server in her house or office, no classified information was ever included, the account was never transferred at Trump Organization, and no emails were ever deleted,” Mirijanian said.

-He added that when concerns related to the matter were raised in the press 14 months ago, “Ms. Trump reviewed and verified her email use with White House Counsel and explained the issue to congressional leaders.”
+He added that when concerns related to the matter were raised in the press 14 months ago, Ivanka “reviewed and verified her email use with White House Counsel and explained the issue to congressional leaders.”